jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 is unattainable if you want to keep the CPU frequency high.

 Not only does the 5-stage pipeline suffer from the problem of memory being slower than the core, but to keep the pipeline as busy as possible, modern architectures have a fetch stage with ability to fetch and issue multiple instructions at a time, and speculatively fetches instructions to instruction cache, and fetches data to data cache.
 These techniques, along with multi-issue, multi-way execution, and using load/store queues, are for exploiting ILP.

 However, exploiting ILP can only help improving the performance so much until the CPU has to run a memory-intensive applications.
-Modern architectures have private caches for each core as well as shared caches shared among the cores.
-Even if a CPU can hold (a quite limited amount of) load/store instructions at a time, there's a limit on how many requests can be processed in parallel.
+Even if a CPU can hold limited amount of load/store instructions at a time, there's a limit on how many requests can be processed in parallel.
-In the next assignment, you will explore a case where, even though the applications are memory-intensive, if the data can be independently processed, there are DLP techniques exist in hardware that helps increasing the throughput of memory accesses to hide the high memory latency.
+In the next assignment, you will explore a case where, even though the applications are memory-intensive, if the data can be independently processed, there are DLP techniques in hardware that helps increasing the throughput of memory accesses.

 On the hardware/software interaction side, for this assignment, the simple benchmarks should reveal the effectiveness of the cache system on different program behaviors.
-Having a cache system, even a simple one like in the DINO CPU, drastically improves the performance of the system on a lot (but not all) of real world applications.
+Having a cache system, even a simple one like in the DINO CPU, drastically improves the performance of the system on a lot of real world applications.
 That is why even a low-end chip has some short of a cache system, and why a high-end chip tends to dedicate a lot of its area for the cache system.

 However, a cache system does not always improve the performance for all workloads.
-In fact, by introducing a cache system, we are making the latency of pulling a piece of data from memory higher.
+In fact, by introducing a cache system, we are making the latency of pulling data from memory higher.
 There are algorithms that are naturally cache unfriendly, and it is still an open question on whether the cache system should be able to adapt to a variety algorithms, or the software developers should reprogram the program to maximize the utilization of the cache system.

 On the other hand, as you can see from the assignment, the timing within a computer system is significantly dependent on the behavior of workload itself, and a small change in a system, like a slightly larger cache size, might significantly change the performance of a system.
 Thus, performance evaluation of a new system is usually heavily relied on simulations.